 Just under a 30 minute drive from Whistler is the small town of Pemberton.
 A lot of Whistler locals have moved out this way as rent is cheaper and so there are lots of great restaurants and things to do in this area.

-If you have time one of the best things to do in Pemberton is to hike to Joffre Lakes – this hike can take up to 5 hours to complete.
+If you have time, one of the best things to do in Pemberton is to hike to Joffre Lakes.
+This hike can take up to 5 hours to complete.
 I would say it’s a medium level of difficulty as there are a couple of uphill sections – a reasonable level of fitness is required for this trail.
-But, I promise the views along the way and the glacier-fed lakes (gatorade blue in color) are well worth the long hike in.
+But I promise the views along the way and the glacier-fed lakes (Gatorade blue in color) are well worth the long hike.

 On the trail you will see evidence of this National Parks glacier history with U-shaped valleys, glacial silts and lateral moraines all to be spotted here.
 In Summer or on warmer days you can go swimming in any of the 3 lakes but be warned they are very cold – an average water temperature of 45 fahrenheit (7 celsius)!!
 The Joffre Lakes hike is super-popular and the car parks fill up early so get here early to secure a spot.